AlchemistSimulator/SAPERE-incarnation-tutorial/README.md

 ``./gradlew SIMNAME``

-If an effects file named `SIMNAME.aes` is present in the `effects` folder, it will be loaded automatically.
+If an effects file named `SIMNAME.json` is present in the `effects` folder, it will be loaded automatically.

 **NOTE** the environment variable `CI` is used to determined whether the task is running in a headless continuous integration environment.
 If you have `CI=true` in your environment, the graphical interface won't get pulled up.